 The drug shortage is a creeping problem that is not noticed by the majority of patients and practitioners, even when they have been affected.
-No one is tracking it or its impact.
-Death certificates name diseases as the cause of death, not a lack of treatment.

 The biggest consequence, so far in Canada, is on the taxpayer.
 No one is measuring the extent or impact of the crisis.
 Death certificates require the cause of death to be a disease — not a shortage of treatment for that disease.